We may earn income from links in this post. Please read this Disclosure for details.

 Fishing is an important part of the culture along Oaxaca’s coast.
 You can see shrines dedicated to the Virgin of Soledad, patron saint of Puerto Escondido and fishermen, at local beaches.

-One of the most popular seafood snacks in Oaxaca are pescadillas.
+Fish pescadillas are a very popular snack in Oaxaca.
 The name of these tasty folded tacos is a combination of ‘quesadilla’ and ‘pescado’ as they’re made by tucking fish cooked with onion, tomato and Mexican oregano within a folded corn tortilla.

 The delicious pockets are then lightly fried and topped with shredded cabbage.